 When to see a doctor

-Alzheimer's disease is a type of dementia that worsens over time.
-Early diagnosis gives a person time to plan for the future while he or she can participate in making decisions.
+Alzheimer's disease and several other types of dementia worsen over time.
+Early diagnosis gives you time to plan for the future while you can participate in making decisions.

 Other disorders linked to dementia